PRIOR TO PREPARING YOUR PATENT APPLICATION

 The date of your invention disclosure is going to be the date that you can legally prove it was in existence.
 A jury might consider your testimony alone to be so self-serving as not to be believable.
 So, to get around this issue, you must do something more than just sign and date each page in your own hand.
 One long-standing and very reliable approach is to have at least one person sign and date the invention disclosure with the statement "Read and understood by me."
 This is a declaration that the witness read it and understood it on the date he signed the disclosure.
 Should the witness later become incapacitated, this statement will have great weight in court.
 It is for this reason (incapacity) that more than one (usually two) witnesses are preferred.
 It is because of the self-serving issue that you need a witness, so don't use a family member or a partner of yours in the invention, as their testimony may be impeached as self-serving, too.
 Use at least one uninvolved and trusted friend as your witness.
 A notary public attests only that a paper was brought before him/her on a certain date; a notary does not attest as to the contents of that paper.
 So, if you want to use a notary, do it in conjunction with a witness, not as a substitute for one.

 Inventors have need for privacy, and as a result, many tend to resist letting someone "read and understand" their invention disclosure document.
 So, to get around this issue, many inventors mail their invention disclosures to themselves, the post mark serving as a dating device.
 This may or may not work.
 The integrity of the envelope is a central question: Was it originally sent unsealed and new disclosure added later?
 Was it later steamed open to add new disclosure?
 If you are going to use this approach, you should send the letter to yourself by registered mail and watch to be sure the postal clerk has stamped all the glued flaps of the envelope as an indicator against later tampering.
-The USPTO has long recognized this problem, and now offers to save (under absolute secrecy) invention disclosures for a minimum of two years under a program known as the "Disclosure Document Program".

-C. Performing a Patent Search
+B. Performing a Patent Search

 In order to find out if anybody has already thought of your invention you need to investigate.
 First, if applicable to your invention, go to stores that carry similar items and take a good look to see what's on the shelves.
 Also, take a look in trade publications to see what is on the market.
 At the same time, you'll be doing a marketing study of which manufacturers may be interested in your idea.

-D. Patentable Subject Matter
+C. Patentable Subject Matter

 If you have a new idea that means you're entitled to a patent on it, right?
 Well, not necessarily.
 There is a requirement that your idea fall within "statutory subject matter".
 The patent laws provide: "Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter or any new and useful improvement thereof, may obtain a patent therefor ..."